-MSU Libraries www.lib.msu.edu
+MSU Libraries

+This information and more can be found at: www.lib.msu.edu.

 The MSU Libraries house a research collection of approximately 4.8 million volumes as well as non-print materials such as maps, sound recordings, and hundreds of electronic databases.
 The library also provides a wide range of user services including extended hours, assistance in using online resources, planning research, and the Assistive Technology Center.
 Special areas of interest to new students include the Careers Collection, the Financial Aid Collection, and the CyberCafe, as well as the Film Series, and other free events for students.
 The Main Library is located on West Circle Drive, across from Beaumont Tower.